getwax/bls-wallet/aggregator/README.md

 - **`app.ts`**: Runs the app (the aggregator), requiring only a definition of what to do with the events (invoked with `console.log` by `programs/aggregator.ts`).
-- **`EthereumService`**: Responsible for submitting aggregations (aka batches) once they have been formed.
+- **`EthereumService`**: Responsible for submitting aggregations once they have been formed.
 This was where all the contract interaction was before `src/chain`.
 Might need some rethinking.
-- **`TxService`**: Keeps track of all stored transactions, as well as accepting (or rejecting) them and sending off batches to `EthereumService`.
+- **`TxService`**: Keeps track of all stored transactions, as well as accepting (or rejecting) them and submitting aggregated bundles to `EthereumService`.
 - **`TxTable`**: Abstraction layer over postgres transaction tables, exposing typed functions instead of queries.
 Handles conversions to and from the field types supported by postgres so that other code can has a uniform js-friendly